data-addict-com/data-addict-com.github.io/_posts/2023-12-09-five-sql-tips-you-probably-never-heard-about.md

 Just remember the syntax : **`WITH...`**.
 Yeah, it is that simple !

-### Usecase #1 : store datas in a question without a table in [METABASE](https://www.metabase.com/){:target="_blank"}
+### Usecase #1 : store data in a question without a table in [METABASE](https://www.metabase.com/){:target="_blank"}
 > If you are not familiar to metabase, just [skip this usecase](#usecase-2--factor-to-avoid-repetition-in-your-calculated-fields).

-There might be times where you need to store some datas somewhere in your database, but for some reason you don't have write-access to do so.
+There might be times where you need to store some data somewhere in your database, but for some reason you don't have write-access to do so.
 Maybe you need to wait for a developer to manage it, or maybe you don't know how to import it manually...
-No matter what the reason is, there is actually a workaround for that, especially if you know exactly which structure and datas you want to store !
+No matter what the reason is, there is actually a workaround for that, especially if you know exactly which structure and data you want to store !
 Here is the syntax to do the CTE with [our previous datasets](#what-you-will-need-to-test-those-tips) :
 ```
 WITH people("NAME","AGE","COUNTRY") AS (